 Possible violations include but are not limited to the following:

-- the use or production of unauthorized aids, which may include crib sheets, answer keys, or computer programs;
+- use or production of unauthorized aids, which may include cheat sheets, answer keys, or computer programs;

 - copying from another student’s work;

 - unauthorized collaboration;

 - unauthorized posting, sharing, taking, or distribution of past or present examinations or other course materials;

 - unauthorized advance access to examinations or other assignments;